 [Editor's Comment: As Sam and Dean's mom, Mary Winchester was a beloved character in Supernatural for the first eleven years of the series.
 With her reintroduction to the story in season 12, she has become a great deal more controversial.
-Guest writer Gail Martin reflects on Mary's life, examining the emotions and perspectives that may be influencing Mary's decisions after her reunion with her sons. - Nightsky]
+Guest writer Gail Martin reflects on Mary's life, examining the emotions and perspectives that may be influencing Mary's decisions after her reunion with her sons.
+This reflection is set in season 12 before Mary's relationship with her boys significantly changed in seasons 13 and 14.- Nightsky]

 Mary’s comment to Dean about him not being a child and his response about not needing her to tuck him in--as though an adult doesn’t need a parent--really bothered me.
 Then I thought about it—Mary lost both her parents in 1973 when she was 19.
 John’s father disappeared when he was a young child, and there’s not much mention (any?) of John’s mother.